BigWorldSetup/BigWorldSetup/README.md

 - downloading mods (please see remarks!)
 - easy mod installation for BGT and EET
-- correct install order of mods/components (BiG World Project)
+- correct install order of mods/components
 - handle mod and components conflicts
 - easy backup creation/restoring
 - ability to add you own mods